jkingharman/instagram-clone/README.md

 ## Instagram Mock ##

 A rails-based rebuild of Instagram.

-This web app has the following functionality.
-Unregistered users can search for and view users' photos.
-Registered users can sign-in and -out, add photos and comments (edit and delete these resources, also), and filter photos by tag.
+As an unregistered user you can:

+* Search for and view other users' photos.

+As a registered user you can:

+* Sign-in and -out
+* Add photos and comments
+* Edit and delete photos and comments
+* Filter photos by tag

 ## Run ##